Sign Permitting Made Easy: What You Need to Know

 • putting up a long-term banner or temporary sign.

-Some cities, towns, or sign types will require additional approvals, like the Zoning Board of Appeals or Design Review Board, which can add to the permit timeline.
+Some cities, towns, or sign types will require additional approvals, like a Zoning Board of Appeals or Design Review Board, which can add to the permit timeline.
 Sign Design will keep you informed of additional approvals required with cost and timeline.

 Who Issues Sign Permits?